unixtech/unixtech.github.io/content/blog/Managing-SSH-keys-CA-1.md

-Title: Central SSH Key management using CA
+title: Central SSH Key management using CA
 Date: 2014-12-15 13:02
 Category: Server
 Tags: Security, SSH
 Slug: Central-SSH-key-management-CA-1
+Status: draft
 Authors: Unixer
 Summary: Part 1 of Managing OpenSSH keys on large scale Securely.

 {% img center /images/openssh.gif 600px 400px "Ping1" %}

 ## Intro
 It's always challenge in itself to handle SSH private keys, Managing authentication ( Without-password ) and keeping it upto date.
 Things like taking control of the keys plus revoking the keys as needed is formidable challenge for any senior admin.
 One can do it via traditional `authorized_keys` file but overtime it becomes messy to maintain and more prone to errors.
 This becomes all the more important when you can't handle key management to you users whom you deem undesirable to be able to comprehend .

+Menta ike

 So, Decided to move to CA based authentication with OpenSSH with OpenLDAP.
 In this part we will cover just CA based key management later parts we will do it with OpenLDAP integration and how does one maintain the whole ssh keys management via ansible.